zen-masters/Zen-Sets/mkdocs/index.md

 <!-- blank line -->
 <br/>

+**Zen Sets** adds new functionality to:

-**Zen Sets** allow you to organize the mesh with visual grouping information.
+- **Edit Mesh Mode** - it allows you to organize the mesh with visual grouping information.
 The mesh is only marked with metainformation and is still one contiguous surface.
 It is another way to control visibility state of the mesh in Blender Edit Mode

+- **Object Mode** - it adds new functionality for the management of collections via a Pie Menu, Viewport Tool in the 3D Viewport.
+It also offers visual grouping information.

+# Edit Mesh Mode

 ## Modes
 ![Modes](img/screen/modes.png)